niy/kobosync/README.md

 ## Device Setup

-To synchronize a Kobo device, edit the `Kobo eReader.conf` file on the device to point to the KoboSync server.
+To synchronize a Kobo device, edit the `Kobo eReader.conf` file on the device to point to the Kobold server.

 1. Connect the Kobo device to a computer via USB.
 2. Locate `.kobo/Kobo/Kobo eReader.conf`.